Skip to Main Content

 • Installment loans offer larger amounts with lower interest rates and fixed monthly payments, making them more manageable.

-Only two in five Americans say they could pay for a major unexpected expense — like a $1,000 car repair — out of their savings, a recent Bankrate survey found.
+Only about two in five Americans (41 percent) say they could pay for a major unexpected expense out of their savings, a recent Bankrate survey found.
 If you’re among the millions of Americans who would need to borrow money for an emergency, you could find yourself weighing payday vs. installment loans.

-Payday loans are easy to get, but they’re notorious for their high fees and can wreak havoc on your finances.
-Installment loans are likely a much better option, but there are also other payday loan alternatives to consider.
+Payday loans may be easy to get, but they’re notorious for their high fees and can wreak havoc on your finances.
+Installment loans are likely a much better option, but there are other payday loan alternatives to consider as well.

 Payday vs. installment loans at a glance

-Payday and installment loans are borrowing options when you need cash right away.
+Payday and installment loans are borrowing options you may consider when you need cash right away.
 The main differences are the ease of being approved, the amount you can borrow and how long you’re given to repay the loan (plus fees and interest).

 Collateral requirement